maevadevs/Learn-SQL-Server/readme.md

 This is a sumary of references for SQL Server from the [SQL Server Tutorial](https://www.sqlservertutorial.net/).

-SQL commands are mainly categorized into 5 categories:

-- DML
-- DQL
-- DDL
-- DCL
-- TCL

-## DML - Data Manipulation Language

-DML is made of the SQL commands that deals with the manipulation of data present in the database.
-This includes most of the SQL statements.

-## DQL - Data Querying Language

-To an extent, we could also include DQL as part of DML.
-DML statements are used for performing queries on the data within schema objects.
-The purpose of DQL Command is to get some schema relation based on the query passed to it.

-## DDL - Data Definition Language

-DDL consists of the SQL commands that can be used to define the database schema.
-It simply deals with descriptions of the database schema and is used to create and modify the structure of database objects in the database.

-## DCL - Data Control Language

-DCL includes commands which mainly deals with the rights, permissions, and other controls of the database system.

-## TCL - Transaction Control Language

-These commands are used for maintaining consistency of the database and for the management of transactions made by the DML commands.

-A Transaction is a set of SQL statements that are executed on the data stored in DBMS.
-Whenever any transaction is made these transactions are temporarily happen in database.
-So to make the changes permanent, we use TCL commands.

-## MS Transact-SQL

-On top of those 5 categories, MS SQL Server uses Transact-SQL dialects which is a language extension by Microsoft.
-Transact-SQL makes SQL Server use a turing-complete programming language instead of the non-turing-complete ANSI/ISO SQL.

 ## Folder Organization

 Here is the folder organization of this reference: